ms-iot/content/SetupPC.md

         <div class="panel-body">
           Please install the <a href="http://go.microsoft.com/fwlink/?LinkID=403151" target="_blank">WindowsDeveloperProgramforIOT.msi</a>
           <br/>
-          (During the install process, you may be prompted by the User Account Control twice.
+          (During the install process, you may be prompted twice by the User Account Control.
 Once for the MSI and once for VSIXInstaller.
 To properly install the needed components, you will need to click yes.)
         </div>
       </div>
     </div>